 - If the crowdfunding project is not successful, investors do not incur any losses and receive all investments to their accounts

-- No defaults so far
+- Only 5% level of defaults so far

 Cons